data-craft-01/de-analytics-01/README.md

 -	**Economic Impact Forecasting**: Forecast the economic impact that new releases and features may have on the company's growth and create business plans to support the planning and forecasting process.
 -	**Customer Feedback**: Gather and analyze customer feedback to identify opportunities for product enhancements, improve user satisfaction, and align with customer needs.
 -	**Performance Metrics**: Develop and maintain product performance dashboards, tracking key metrics and KPIs to monitor success and identify areas for improvement.
-- **Dashboards/ Reports** -  Develop dashboards as per agreed wireframe, with features for drill-down and showcase insights.
+- **Dashboards/ Reports** -  Develop interactive dashboards, with features for drill-down and showcase actionable insights.

 ## 📚 Projects